 I’ve moved my several Blogger blogs over to a single WordPress blog as I can take better control.
 Unfortunately, I’m guessing that some comments may get lost in the move – sorry about that.
 Anyway, you will now find blog entries about all areas of IT that take my fancy including Windows, Linux, Web & Office development, Identity Management and doubtless lots of other random stuff.
 My blogs are mainly for me so that I can keep things I’d like to remember (or rant about!

-I’ve already got a few things to blog about so expect some articles shortly covering the following: * Tablet PC’s I’ve just brought an IBM X61 (on eBay) after much deliberation (we’re talking several years here!).
+I’ve already got a few things to blog about so expect some articles shortly covering the following: Tablet PC’s I’ve just brought an IBM X61 (on eBay) after much deliberation (we’re talking several years here!).
 I’ve wanted a Slate (e.g. no keyboard) for ages but they go for silly prices generally.
 So now I have an X61 to go with the monster 17″ Dell M1710.
-Microsoft InfoPath
+Microsoft InfoPath An XML-based form designer and filler with rich interface options (including Tablet ink support).

 Hi, here is my new blog.
 I’ve been meaning to set up a general IT blog for some time and this is it.
 This will be a collection of thoughts, ideas I’ve had and research I’ve done.
-You can also look at my blog about Linux and my personal homepage.
+You can also look at my [blog about Linux] and my [personal homepage]. : http://linux.knightnet.org.uk/ : http://www.knightnet.org.uk/

 Hi, thought I’d better put an update on here as to why I haven’t done any posts here recently.
 Well, I’ve not done much with Linux recently.
 My OpenSUSE 11.0 desktop machine works and does pretty much everything I ask of it.
 At the moment, that is largely managing my photographs and not much else.
 This is because I’m out and about on a big project and so I’m using my monster laptop (Dell M1710) and that is running Vista as I have to be able to run Outlook, OneNote and other MS Office applications at full speed.